YonicDev/yonic-corner-legacy/README.md

 * **The Legacy version does not include the Svelte integration.** Instead, regular Astro components with jQuery are used when required.
 Svelte components are automatically ignored from build and should not be rendered in the Legacy version.
 * **Posts with `legacy` set to `false`** will be ignored in routing, tag counts, series and RSS feeds.
 Posts with this field set to `only` will only be taken into account in the Legacy version.
+* **Posts with `asianText` set to `true`** will display a warning box that the post contains CJK text and may display incorrectly without additional language support.
 * **Unsupported Astro components** (e.g. `<YouTube>` and `<PlayerLink>`) **will show an information box** with a referral link to the Modern version.
 * **Modern-only components will render a warning message** (e.g. `<ImageGrid>`) with a recommendation on what to do to replace them with compatible components or HTML.
   * **Bi(y)onic reading components** (`<Paragraph>`, `<ListItem>` and `<Code>`) **have been deprecated** in 1.2.0 and will be removed in a future version.
 To migrate to 1.2.0, remove the `exports` statement in all MDX posts.